petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### Who is affected?

-Product specialists that need to create diagrams for their store will not need to create products with the Diagram product type.
+Product specialists who must create diagrams for their store don't need to create products with the Diagram product type.

 ### Why was this change made?